Contributors Guide¶

 Running benchmarks¶

-Benchmarks for a specific crate can be run with cargo bench
+Benchmarks for a specific crate can be run with cargo bench:

 cd rust/sedona-geo